-- a truly international experience, with an overseas exchange semester at one of UQ's many prestigious international partner institutions - · Queensland's largest selection of language majors - global employment opportunities strengthened by UQ's world-class reputation - study options that provide context to transnational issues and global understanding - language exchange program through Mates@UQ to help you sustain and develop your second language.
+- A truly international experience, with an overseas exchange semester at one of UQ's many prestigious international partner institutions. - · Queensland's largest selection of languages to choose from. - Global employment opportunities strengthened by UQ's world-class reputation. - Study options that provide context to transnational issues and global understanding. - Language exchange program through Mates@UQ to help you sustain and develop your second language.

-Lowest OP/Rank to receive an offer refers to all recent secondary students who were offered a place in 2019.
+Lowest OP/Rank to receive an offer refers to all recent secondary students who were offered a place in 2020.